 - camp t-shirt

 We strongly encourage participants to apply for a scholarship.
-EPIC offers scholarships to campers based on the following:
+EPIC offers partial and full scholarships to campers based on need.

 Scholarship applications are due along with the EPIC application April 15 at 5:00 PM (PST).